Osaka Metro: History

+Subway construction was temporarily halted during World War II but resumed vigorously in the postwar period.
+During the 1950s, transportation demand increased alongside intensified socio-economic activity, particularly as motorization accelerated.
+Under these circumstances, subway development was strongly promoted, resulting in the completion of a 64.2 km network of six lines forming a grid pattern across the city center by 1970, the year of the World Expo.
+Subsequent extensions to the outskirts of the city and into the surrounding prefecture continued, and by 1987 the network had expanded to a total length of 99.1 km.

+In 1990, in conjunction with the International Garden and Greenery Exposition, Japan's first linear motor subway line, Line 7 (the Nagahori Tsurumi-ryokuchi Line), opened between Kyobashi and Tsurumi-ryokuchi, and was later extended into the city center.

+In July 2005, the Osaka Port Transport System became the unified operator of the Cosmosquare–Osaka Port section of the Osaka Port Transport System.

+In December 2006, the second linear motor subway line, Line 8 (the Imazatosuji Line), opened between Itakano and Imazato.
+This line connects with four existing subway lines, the Keihan Main Line, and the JR Gakkentoshi Line, significantly improving network connectivity.
+As a result, the Osaka Municipal Subway expanded to eight lines, with 129.9 km of track and 123 stations.

+On April 1, 2018, the system was privatized as Osaka Municipal Subway Co., Ltd., commonly known as Osaka Metro Co., Ltd.

+In January 2025, in preparation for the 2025 Osaka–Kansai Expo, the Osaka Port Transport System is scheduled to open the Hokko Technoport Line, a 3.2 km section between Cosmosquare and Yumeshima, and will operate passenger services as a Class II railway operator.

+Today

 All but one of the remaining lines of the network, including the Yotsubashi Line, Tanimachi Line, and Sennichimae Line, are completely independent lines with no through services.
-The lone exception is the Sakaisuji Line, which operates through trains to existing Hankyu Railway lines and is the only line to operate through services to existing railway lines that are not isolated from the national rail network (which is the case with the Midōsuji and Chūō Lines).
+The lone exception is the Sakaisuji Line, which operates through trains to existing Hankyu Railway lines and is the only line to operate through services to existing railway lines that are not isolated from the national rail network (which is the case with the Midōsuji and Chūō lines).
 As such, it is not compatible with the rest of the lines.

 Nearly all stations have a letter number combination, the letter identifying the line served by the station and the number indicating the relative location of the station on the line.
 For example, Higobashi Station on the Yotsubashi Line is also known as Y12.
 This combination is heard in bilingual Japanese-English automated next-station announcements on board all trains, which also provide information on local businesses near the station.
 Only Hankyu stations served by the Sakaisuji Line do not follow this convention.